 - 6. Evaluate all of the basic science required courses and modules.

 The clerkship curriculum consists of four twelve-week integrated clerkship blocks:

 - • The Medical Approach to the Patient (Internal Medicine and Neurology)

 - • The Surgical Approach to the Patient (Surgery and Emergency Medicine)

 - • Women’s and Children’s Health (Obstetrics & Gynecology and Pediatrics)

-- • Primary Care and Psychiatry (Ambulatory Internal Medicine, Psychiatry, Family Medicine, Pediatrics, Obstetrics & Gynecology)
+- • Biopsychosocial Approach to Health (Ambulatory Internal Medicine, Psychiatry, Family Medicine, and Pediatric Primary Care)